 The automatic transmission fluid and filter should be changed if you REGULARLY tow a trailer for more than 45 minutes of continuous operation.
-See Schedule "B" in section 8 of this manual for transmission fluid change intervals.
+Refer to the "Maintenance Schedule" in Section 8 for transmission fluid change intervals.

 NOTE: Check the automatic transmission fluid level before towing.